ismet55555/yojenkins/misc/TOOD.md

         - ERROR: fatal error: alsa/asoundlib.h: No such file or directory
     - Either warn user, or try different library for WSL
     - Maybe look for WSL in string platform release?
+    - Find out what sound library works on WSL

 - Look into scrolling
     - https://docs.python.org/2/library/curses.html#curses.window.scroll